okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-custom-authenticator/main/android/sdksteps.md

 * Request pending push challenges
 * Enable and disable CIBA capability for push authenticator enrollment
 * Delete push authenticator enrollment.
   < **Note:** Applications that use sensitive data shouldn't store or cache access tokens or refresh access tokens that the `contain okta.myAccount.appAuthenticator.manage` scope.
-Instead, re-authenticate the user and get a new access token.
+Instead, reauthenticate the user and get a new access token.

   High risk operations include the following:
   * Enroll push authenticator
   * Enable or disable user verification for push authenticator enrollment
   * Delete push authenticator enrollment

 Other operations are low risk and may not require interactive authentication.
-For that reason, the Okta OIDC SDK implements the silent user re-authentication API `retrieveMaintenanceToken`.
+For that reason, the Okta OIDC SDK implements the silent user reauthentication API `retrieveMaintenanceToken`.
 By retrieving a maintenance access token, an application can silently perform the following operations:

 * Request pending push challenges
 * Enable and disable CIBA capability for the push authenticator enrollment